AbdullahArmiyao/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back takes you back to the previous directory 11-lists lists the contents of the files in the specified directory 12-file_type prints the type of file
-13-symbolic_link creates a symbolink link
-14-copy_html copies all html files into the specified path 100-lets_move moves all files starting with a capital letter to the specfied path
+13-symbolic_link creates a symbolink link using ln -s 14-copy_html copies all html files into the specified path 100-lets_move moves all files starting with a capital letter to the specfied path using the [[:upper:]] command 101-clean_emacs removes ~ files from directory 102-tree creates 3 directories at a go using the -p command 103-commas seperates listed files with comas using -map command school.mgc  used with the command file to detect School data files.